rmarkello/abagen/docs/user_guide/expression.rst

 Inexact matching with the ``exact`` parameter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, the :func:`~.get_expression_data` function will attempt to be as
+By default, the :func:`abagen.get_expression_data` function will attempt to be
-precise as possible in matching microarray samples with brain regions.
-It takes
+as precise as possible in matching microarray samples with brain regions.
+It
-the following steps to do this for each tissue sample:
+takes the following steps to do this for each tissue sample:

     1. Determine if the sample falls directly within a region of ``atlas``.
     2. Check to see if the sample is close to any regions by slowly expanding